-One of the must curious things happens when snow is predicted in the Charlotte region…people stock up on milk and bread.
+One of the most curious things that happens when snow is predicted in the Charlotte region…people stock up on milk and bread.

-All joking aside, people really are buying up all of our city’s milk and bread yesterday and today in preparation for this weekend’s possible snowstorm:
+All joking aside, people really are buying up all the milk and bread yesterday and today in preparation for this weekend’s possible snowstorm:

 So why is this happening?
-Why do Charlotteans love milk sandwiches during snow storms?
+Why do southerners love milk sandwiches during snow storms?

 Bread makes sense…the CDC even recommends having it on hand for storms, but why milk?
 Why buy something that will spoil if the storm knocks out power to your fridge?